In this section

 Run the data source check query from above.
 For each of the three clusters (identity, cloud apps, endpoint), answer:

 Identity: Are all four tables ingested?
-If AADNonInteractiveUserSignInLogs is missing, TH4 (authentication anomalies) will have a critical blind spot.
+If AADNonInteractiveUserSignInLogs is missing, TH4 (identity compromise) will have a critical blind spot.

 Cloud apps: Is CloudAppEvents populated?
 If not, is Defender for Cloud Apps connected?
 Is MicrosoftGraphActivityLogs enabled?